This new Samsung Galaxy phone can't connect to the internet

 So the phone doesn't really compare to Samsung's big name Galaxy phones like the Galaxy S9 or Galaxy Note 8, but it fills a completely different niche.

-Right now the Galaxy J2 Pro is available in Korea for 199,100 won, that's about $185, £130 or AU$240.
-We're not sure if Samsung will sell the device in any other countries -- Samsung didn't say or respond to a request for comment -- but if it gets a global release I can think of a few smartphone addicts that could probably benefit from using it.
+Right now the Galaxy J2 Pro is available in Korea for 199,100 won; that converts to about $185, £130 or AU$240.
+We're not sure if Samsung will sell the device in any other countries -- Samsung didn't say or respond to a request for comment -- but if it gets a global release, I can think of a few smartphone addicts that could probably benefit from using it.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.